Medicare Enrolled

 What this data tells you about Dr. Truesdale

-Dr. Matthew Truesdale is an urology physician in Largo, FL, with 14 years in practice.
+Dr. Matthew Truesdale is an urology physician in Largo, FL, with 14 years of NPI registration.
 Based on federal Medicare data, Dr. Truesdale performed 5,951 Medicare services across 3,726 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Truesdale received a total of $8,683 from 59 pharmaceutical and/or device companies across 256 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in urology physician.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.